 This 18-mile course is an absolute grind on the way up and a VERY fast run on the way down!
 Runners will start and finish at our Frater Lake Headquarters and run the out-and-back section (Granite Peak) of the K50 course.
 The trail is very runnable and boasts a 2,500’ vertical gain that consist of some of the best trails in the area.
 At the mid-point, runners will be awarded with one of the best views the area has to offer.
 There is a generous 8-hour cut-off for this course.

 Emory Corwine Memorial Ruck Race

-The ruck race is a relay race where 5 participants will each complete one of 5 legs, carrying a minimum 35lb pack/ruck for males and 25lb for females, over the same course as the ultra.
+Training to fast pack, go farther on your next hunt?
+Then this is the race for you!!!
+The ruck/pack race is a relay race where 1-5 participants will complete one of 5 legs, carrying a minimum 35lb pack/ruck for males and 25lb for females packed with non-perishables food items.
+The ruck racers travel over the same course as the ultra.
+If you can hike a 24 minute per mile pace then you can do this event!
+Ruck racers have a 20-hour time limit to complete the course.
 This race event is to honor an Air Force SERE Specialist, Emory Corwine.
-Emory passed away in an motorcycle accident in Airway Heights, WA on his way to perform flag duty one early morning in June 2012.
+Emory passed away in a motorcycle accident in Airway Heights, WA on his way to perform flag duty one early morning in June 2012.
 Emory was an amazing person.
 He was the guy you wanted your daughter to date and the leader we all wanted to be.
 He loved pushing himself and was always making others around him better.
 This race represents pain, and he would've loved it.